The Truth About Laundry Detergent

 About Sarena-Rae

 All my life, I have struggled with laundry detergents.
 As a kid and adult, most options on the store shelves led to allergic reactions.
 It wasn’t until my early 20s that I saw an allergist who diagnosed me with a formaldehyde allergy.
-Upon the diagnosis, I was given a fact sheet on where my allergen was found, and low and behold, laundry detergent was one of the many on the list.
+Upon diagnosis, I was given a fact sheet detailing where my allergen was found… lo and behold, laundry detergent was on the list.

 Fast forward to my first time shopping with a confirmed formaldehyde allergy.
 I went to the store to check the laundry detergent ingredients to find one I wasn’t allergic to.
-However, I quickly learned that ingredients aren’t on the label of laundry products.
+However, it didn’t take long to learn that ingredients aren’t really listed on laundry product labels.
 I wasn’t concerned about toxins back then, as I didn’t even really understand their extent.
-So, I stuck to the one brand I wasn’t allergic to, Xtra.
+So, I stuck to the one brand I never reacted to, Xtra.

-It wasn’t until my natural health journey in 2019 that I learned about toxins and that laundry detergent companies are not required to list the ingredients on their product.
-Even worse, I discovered many companies didn’t even list them on the brand’s website.
+It wasn’t until my natural health journey in 2019 that I started learning about everyday toxins and that laundry detergent companies are not required to list the ingredients on their product AT ALL.
+Even worse, I discovered many companies didn’t even list them on their brand’s website.
 I soon discovered a separate webpage (Smart Label) dedicated to these ingredient lists.
 When I finally found the ingredient lists, it became very clear why companies don’t disclose what is in their products.
 Just to paint a picture, the brand I previously used contains:

 Water, sodium carbonate, sodium laureth sulfate, C12-13 pareth-2, C10-16 pareth or C12-15 alcohols ethoxylated, sodium C10-16 alkylbenzenesulfonate, acrylic acid homopolymer, disodium distyrylbiphenyl disulfonate, sodium chloride, sodium hydroxide, pentasodium DPTA, colorants, and fragrances (1).

 Seriously?
 I can’t pronounce 90% of the ingredient list, can you?
 And this ingredient list is just one of many.
-Although I can’t pronounce the ingredients, I can research their risks, so let’s get to it!
+Although I can’t say the ingredients aloud without looking a fool, I can research their risks, so let’s get to it!

-Awareness of not-so-good ingredients is important so you can be informed and know what to look for.
-However, this is only a partial list of ingredients to watch out for.
-Remember, if you are unfamiliar with an ingredient, do a quick Google search, but don’t just believe what the first result says; scroll down and read a little to make a truly informed decision.
-I also have a guide dedicated to concerning ingredients in our judgment-free Facebook group, The Holistic Hipppie Community, which is expanded weekly.
+Being aware of common, not-so-good ingredients in laundry detergent is important so you know what to look for.
+Please note, this is only a partial list of ingredients to watch out for.
+Remember, if you are unfamiliar with an ingredient, do a quick Google search.
+However, don’t just believe the first result; scroll down and read a little to make a truly informed decision.

 Artificial Colorant

-When buying liquid laundry detergent, the color is usually blue or yellow.
+When buying liquid laundry detergent, it’s usually blue or yellow.
 Many companies, such as Arm & Hammer, use Liquitint™ blue dye (2).
 Other companies, like Tide, use pigment blue 15, a copper compound listed as “may be harmful in contact with skin” in its safety data sheet (3,4).
-Unfortunately, there isn’t as much data about these dyes as food coloring, so understanding their risks is difficult.
+Unfortunately, there isn’t as much data on these dyes as there is on food coloring, making it difficult to understand their risks.
 Nonetheless, liquidtint is a polymeric colorant also used to wash cars (5).

-Polymers are natural or synthetic substances composed of large molecules made by chemically bonding simpler chemical units called monomers (6).
+Polymers are natural or synthetic substances composed of large molecules formed by the chemical bonding of simpler chemical units called monomers (6).
 Although polymers can be natural, most are man-made (7).
-Nonetheless, according to Australia’s National Industrial Chemicals Notification and Assessment Scheme’s (NICNAS) full public report, the polymer in Liquitant Red ST was found to be clastogenic, meaning there was evidence it broke chromosomes, leading to sections of the chromosome being deleted, added, or rearranged (8).
+According to Australia’s National Industrial Chemicals Notification and Assessment Scheme’s (NICNAS) full public report, the polymer in Liquitant Red ST is clastogenic.
+This means there is evidence of it breaking chromosomes, leading to the removal, addition, or rearrangement of chromosome segments (8).
 The public report also noted that the polymer may break down into an amine, which has demonstrated mutagenic properties in vitro (9).
-Although I couldn’t find the safety sheet for the specific dyes mentioned above, chances are, like artificial food coloring, all synthetic dyes in laundry detergents are equally harmful.
+Although I could not find the safety sheets for the dyes mentioned above, it’s likely that, as with artificial food coloring, synthetic dyes in laundry detergents are harmful to our health.

 Brighteners

-Brighteners, sometimes referred to as UV or optical brighteners, are what mainstream laundry detergent companies use to treat stains.
+Brighteners, also called UV or optical brighteners, are what mainstream laundry detergent companies use to treat stains.
 However, they do not work very well.
-Instead of removing stains, this ingredient reflects visible light, so you can’t see the stain, making it more of a bandaid for the problem than an actual solution (10).
-This ingredient has been linked as a potent toxin for aquatic life and causes eye, skin, and lung irritation (11).
-Additionally, one study noted the difficulty of removing optical brighteners from the environment, which can harm biological treatment systems in domestic and industrial wastewater (12).
+Instead of removing stains, this ingredient reflects visible light, so you can’t see them anymore, making it more of a band-aid to the problem than an actual solution (10).
+This ingredient is toxic to aquatic life (11).
+Additionally, one study noted that removing optical brighteners from the environment can be difficult, potentially harming biological treatment systems in domestic and industrial wastewater (12).

 Formaldehyde